ejhammond/react-responsive-system/README.md

 };
 ```

-This is what I meant when I said that you could drop-in the functionality!
-All you need to do is replace `props` with `useResponsiveProps(props)`.
-The hook will consume the screenClass props e.g. `xs`, `sm`, `md` and will return a clean `props` that matches your existing API!

-### 4. Profit?
+### 5. Profit?

-Once you've completed those 3 steps, you can start adding Responsive System props to your component.
+Regardless of whether you chose the HOC or the Hook, you can now start adding Responsive System props to your component.
 Each key from your `breakpoints` will be a valid prop!

 ```js
 <Button